MediciHouse07/Learning_Records/bilkent_inter_micro.md

 - CES is quasi concave
 - rou 1 minus 0 they are all quasi concave
 - sigma for CES =1/1-rou

+# Lecture 13

+2023/04/27

+0000<->1500

+- if utility function is homothetic, it will have a nice property that MRS will depend only on the ratio of the goods y/x, not on total quantities of the good